gnu-octave/pkg-example/README.md

 A minimal example package for the GNU Octave package extensions.

 This package serves as template.
 Installing it is of little use.
 In the following, we describe the GNU Octave package development, if you decide to host your package on GitHub.
 Of course you can use this package template outside GitHub as well.

-> We recommend you **not to fork** this repository, as you are probably not
+> We recommend **not to fork** this repository.
-> interested in upstream changes or pull request.
-Just copy the files from the
+> You are probably not interested in upstream changes or pull request.
-> ZIP-archive into your fresh repository.
+> Just copy the files from the ZIP-archive into your fresh repository
+> or follow the guide below.

 ## 1. Setup your repository